astral-sh/uv/docs/reference/cli.md

 </dd><dt><code>--script</code></dt><dd><p>Create a script.</p>

-<p>A script is a standalone file which adheres to the PEP-723 specification.</p>
+<p>A script is a standalone file which adheres to the PEP 723 specification.</p>

 <p>By default, the Python version the script depends on is the system version; can be manually specified with the --python argument (takes absolute precedence) or a .python-version file (ignore with --<code>no_pin_python</code>).</p>